lizardfs/documentation/source/man/mfsmaster.cfg.5.rst

 MASTER_TIMEOUT
   timeout (in seconds) for metadata server connections (default is 60)

+LOAD_FACTOR_PENALTY
+  When set, percentage of load will be added to a chunkserver disk usage while determining the most fitting chunkserver.
+Heavy loaded chunkservers will be picked for operations less frequently.
+  (default is 0, correct values are in the range of 0 to 0.5)

 .. note:: Chunks in master are tested in loop.
 Speed (or frequency) is regulated by the two options *CHUNKS_LOOP_MIN_TIME* and *CHUNKS_LOOP_MAX_CPS*.
 The first one defines the minimal time of the loop